wqynew/Enhanced-NeoNav/README.md

 </div>

 ## Contact
-To ask questions or report issues please open an issue on the [issues tracker](https://github.com/wqynew/NeoNav/issues).
+To ask questions or report issues please open an issue on the [issues tracker](https://github.com/wqynew/Enhanced-NeoNav/issues).
 ## Citation
-If you use NeoNav in your research, please cite the paper:
+If you use this work in your research, please cite the paper:
 ```
-@article{wuneonav,
-  title={NeoNav: Improving the Generalization of Visual Navigation via Generating Next Expected Observations},
+@article{wu2020towards,
+  title={Towards target-driven visual navigation in indoor scenes via generative imitation learning},
-  author={Wu, Qiaoyun and Manocha, Dinesh and Wang, Jun and Xu, Kai}
+  author={Wu, Qiaoyun and Gong, Xiaoxi and Xu, Kai and Manocha, Dinesh and Dong, Jingxuan and Wang, Jun},
+  journal={IEEE Robotics and Automation Letters},
+  volume={6},
+  number={1},
+  pages={175--182},
+  year={2020},
+  publisher={IEEE}
 }
 ```